bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 Here is the Rx part of the schematic on a small breadboard:

 ![EMS schematic on a breadboard](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/ems-breadboard.JPG?raw=true)

-(This schematic is from the website http://wiki.neo-soft.org/index.php/Heizungsschnittstelle/ServiceKey, you can also find additional info on the EMS bus there).

 ### Powering your circuit from the bus itself
 I got a few questions whether you could power the circuit and even the whole Arduino from the EMS bus or the 12V pin.